Adak Island: Climate

 Adak has a subpolar oceanic climate (Koppen Cfc), characterized by persistently overcast skies, moderated temperatures, high winds, significant precipitation and frequent cyclonic storms.

 At Adak, overcast conditions average nearly 75 percent of the time during June and July, dropping back to approximately 50 percent of the time from October through February.
 Adak averages 173 days per year with fog.
 The foggiest months are July and August, when an average of 26 of the 31 days have fog.
 This number drops dramatically toward the winter season, where the months of December through March have, on average, fewer than ten days with fog during any one month.

 Gales occur in all months of the year at Adak, with the greatest chances being from December through March.
 A peak gust of 109 knot occurred at Adak in March 1954.

 Adak's average temperatures range from 20 to 60 F, with a record high of 75 F in August 1956 and a record low of 3 F in January 1963 and February 1964.

 Average annual precipitation is about 54.8 in.
 October to January are the wettest months due to especially frequent and intense mid-latitude cyclonic storms, while May to July represent markedly drier months; thunderstorms, common in mid-latitude continental areas, are virtually unknown here.
 November is the average wettest month, while July is the average driest month.
 Average snowfall is 100 in, falling primarily on the upper reaches of the volcanoes.
 Adak has an average of 341 days per year with measurable precipitation.

 Education

 Adak is served by the Aleutian Region Schools.
-The Adak School serves grades K–12 and has around 20 students.
+The Adak School, now closed due to declining enrollment, used to serve grades K–12 and had around 20 students before it was officially shuttered on June 30, 2023.